sobaee/merge-dicts/README.md

 USAGE:

-- Navigate to the directory that contains the dictionary files and this bash file and run the command: bash merge-dicts.sh
+- Navigate to the directory that contains this bash file and copy the dictionary files to the same directory, and  run the command: bash merge-dicts.sh

-- Before merging, the script will ask you if you want to sort the files (file1 then file2, etc).
+- Before merging, the script will ask you if you want to sort the files (file1 then file2, etc) or not.

-- After merging, the script will ask you if you want to sort Headwords with Pyglossary before conversion to mtxt (ex. english then arabic headwords), and then will ask you if you want to convert the resulted .mtxt file to .mdx.
+- After merging, the script will ask you if you want to sort Headwords with Pyglossary before conversion to mtxt (ex. english then arabic headwords) or not, and then will ask you if you want to convert the resulted .mtxt file to .mdx.

-N.B: the script will ask you to merge 4 txt files, but if you have less files to merge, just ignore them by "enter" without writing any input.
+N.B: the script will ask you to merge 4 txt files, but if you have less files to merge, just ignore the 3rd or 4th ones by "enter" without writing any input.

 Thanks to the owners of Pyglossary and mdict-utils